 Cape Town Pride comprises a variety of cultural and arts events, parties, and other gatherings - typical fare includes film screenings, relationship workshops, pool parties, a Mr. and Mrs. Pride Cape Town Pride pageant, an interfaith service, a beach picnic, a book fair, discussions led by the Institute for Humanities in Africa, a "pink ball," a Pride hike, and more.

-The main event at Cape Town Pride is the Pride Parade, which takes place on the final Saturday of the festival.
+The main event at Cape Town Pride is the Pride Parade, which takes place on the final Saturday of the festival (March 1, 2014).
 It typically begins at 11 am and commences by Cape Town Stadium before continuing along Beach Road, passing along Sea Point's Main Road, and ending back at the stadium for a large celebration featuring a number of music acts and performers.